Best Books from 2023

 Book Summary

-Violet was supposed to be a scribe, living quietly among books, but her mother has ordered Violet to join the hundreds of candidates striving to become the elite of Navarre: dragon riders.
+Violet was supposed to be a scribe, living quietly among books, but her mother ordered Violet to join the hundreds of candidates striving to become the elite of Navarre: dragon riders.

 At twenty-two, she’s a young adult but smaller than most, and her body is brittle.
 Most dragons incinerate fragile humans, and others would attack her because she’s the daughter of the commanding general.
 She’ll have to use all her wits to survive because once you enter Basgiath War College, you either graduate or die.